-The newest addition to Norwich vegan eating, Vegan Wok was dreamt up by the masterminds behind Take Thai and are raking in great reviews left, right and centre.
-You’ll have to call to order as they aren’t online yet, but you can get really creative with the menu options – which are as flavourful and authentic as it gets.
+A fine addition to Norwich vegan eating, Vegan Wok was dreamt up by the masterminds behind Take Thai and are raking in great reviews left, right and centre.
+You’ll have to call to order as they aren’t online, but you can get really creative with the menu options – which are as flavourful and authentic as it gets.
 Vegan Wok have temporarily closed for January 2019 pending re-opening soon as an omnivorous venue, so watch this space.

 Namaste – 2a Opie Street / 131-139 Queens Road – On Deliveroo

 Namaste now have two restaurants, Namaste India on Opie Street and Namaste Village on Queens Road, and most importantly they now have the capacity to do deliveries through the magic of the internet.
 This is yet another all-vegetarian restaurant for the list, and again, there’s tonnes of vegan options – I’d highly recommend the Baingan Bharta, a smoky aubergine curry, and the classic masala dosa.
 If you want, you can pay forward a dosa for someone in need to pick up later.

 For stocking up your cupboards

 If you’re not eating out and you’re not ordering in, presumably that means you’re going to cook for yourself or something?!
 As well as the Greengrocer’s on Earlham Road, who also have a vegan-friendly cafe, get yourself to Little Shop of Vegans at 137-139 Magdalen Street and Rainbow Wholefoods in Labour in Vain Yard.